thedevdojo/refine/README.md

 ### Frontend (Chrome Extension)

-1. **Context Menu**: Registers a "Edit in Refine" option in the right-click menu
+1. **Context Menu**: Registers a "Edit Code" option in the right-click menu
 2. **DOM Traversal**: Finds the nearest parent element with a `data-source` attribute
 3. **API Communication**: Fetches source code from Laravel and sends updates back
 4. **Floating UI**: Renders a dark-themed code editor overlay with save/cancel actions